kameshrathore/healthcare-saas/README.md

-# Healthcare SaaS Dashboard
+# 🏥 Healthcare SaaS Dashboard

 A modern healthcare SaaS dashboard built with **React**, **TypeScript**, **TanStack Router**, **Firebase Auth**, **shadcn/ui**, and **TailwindCSS**.
-It provides modules for managing patients, viewing analytics, authentication system, and modern UI workflows.
+It provides modules for managing patients, analytics, authentication, and a modern SaaS-style UI experience.

 ---